+To assist in understanding whether a model is generalizing or not beyond just evaluating losses, we introduce a mechanistic interpretation technique akin to viewing attention maps in DINO \cite{caron2021emerging} utilizing Green's function.
+Rather than use the analytical Green's function as a tool to model or solve PDEs, we use it to visually understand if a certain model has the capability to generalize beyond the training set or not.

-We design a new cross-validation procedure that trains a given ML model with a dataset on a subspace, and then evaluates the error on datasets generated on different subspaces.
-We construct datasets by varying the function class of solutions $f\sim\mathcal{F}(type,p)$ and the grid spacing $\Delta x$ of the discretization.
-We consider four different modeling approaches make the following contributions: \begin{enumerate} \item {\bf Underparameterized models with an inductive bias of known physical equations.} We demonstrate both empirically and theoretically that the estimated $w$ parameter converges to the true parameter $k$ at a rate dependent upon the grid spacing $\Delta x$, finite difference order $q$, \emph{and} which increases with the order of training function basis $p$. \item {\bf Exact parametrization for linear problems.} We derive a true solution $\mA$, and theoretically and empirically demonstrate that the learned weights only converges to a subspace of the operator based on the basis of the training data.
-The convergence is not bound by $\Delta x$. \item {\bf Overparameterized neural models.} We empirically demonstrate that deep models \emph{are not guaranteed to generalize} outside of the training data.
-Subspace generalization is also not guaranteed.
-It is possible to extract Green's function operators from black-box models. \item {\bf Methods designed for differential equation learning.} We observe that the DeepONet and Fourier Neural Operator also do not generalize well and behave qualitatively similarly to deep linear models in our experiments. \end{enumerate} Counterintuitively, we discover that the data requirements and generalization results for each class of model are different and even opposite in some cases.
+We also design a new cross-validation procedure that trains a given ML model with a dataset on a subspace, and then evaluates the error on datasets generated on different \emph{subspaces}.
+The datasets are varied not only by the grid spacing $\Delta x$, but also by the function class $f\sim\mathcal{F}(type,p)$.
+We consider five classes of models spanning from underparameterized physics-informed fits to overparameterized black-box neural networks, and present the following contributions: \begin{enumerate} \item {\it Underparameterized models with an inductive bias of known physical equations} (Thm.~\ref{thm:fg}, Sec.~\ref{sec:theorem_sindy}, Fig.~\ref{fig:error:prior}) --- We demonstrate both empirically and theoretically that the estimated parameter $w$ converges to the true parameter $k$ at a rate that depends on the grid spacing $\Delta x$ and finite difference order $q$, and that \emph{increases} with the order of the training function basis $p$.

+\item {\it Exact parametrization for linear problems} (Thm.~\ref{thm:linear-case}, Sec.~\ref{sec:theorem_linear}, Fig.~\ref{fig:error:linear}) --- We derive an exact form for the discrete solution operator $\mA$ and theoretically and empirically demonstrate that the learned weights only converge to a subspace of $\mA$ determined by the basis of the training data.
+The grid size $\Delta x$ does not change the error, but changes the scaling of learned parameters.

+\item {\it Overparameterized neural models} (Sec.~\ref{sec:ood}, Figs.~\ref{fig:error:deeplin}--\ref{fig:error:mlp}) --- We empirically demonstrate that deep models \emph{are not guaranteed to generalize} outside of the training data, and that subspace generalization is also not guaranteed.
+We introduce the Green's function mechanistic interpretation visualization in this context.